 1. To Make a Difference in the Lives of Students

-Making a positive difference in the lives of children is one of the top reasons to become a teacher.
+Making a positive difference in the lives of children may be considered one of the top reasons to become a teacher by some.
 Whether you work with young children or high-school teens, you’ll have the opportunity to nurture their self-confidence, help them discover their interests, instill invaluable social skills and teach critical life lessons.

 Take a few minutes to reflect upon your own academic journey.
 Chances are there was at least one teacher who made a strong impression on you or helped you through a challenging time in your life.
 As a future teacher, you could become that inspirational person who makes a positive difference in the lives of others.